What we know about Rex Heuermann, identified as the Gilgo Beach murders suspect

 At least one person who knows Heuermann said his arrest is at odds with the man she has come to know through weekly networking meetings.

-"I knew him as a friend and a colleague.
-And I am completely surprised," the woman said, adding that she last spoke with him Tuesday via Zoom.
+“I knew him as a friend and a colleague.
+And I am completely surprised,” said Emma Tang, adding that she last spoke with him Tuesday via Zoom.

 “He was very organized.
 He was very friendly,” she said.
 “I did not see this coming.”